dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 [current work](https://github.com/kazikcz/linux/tree/fqmac-rfc-v2) on
 adding fq_codel to the ath10k driver:

-{{< figure src="/flent/wifi/rtt_fair_on_wifi/kaboom.svg" title="Wifi: Peaking at 2.5 sec of latency before going haywire" >}}
+{{< figure src="/flent/wifi/rtt_fair_on_wifi/kaboom.svg" title="Ath10k Wifi: Peaks at 2.5 sec of latency before going haywire" >}}

-It peaks at 2.5 seconds of latency.
 After finally dropping a packet somewhere in the stack at T+13, there's 3sec (T+18) before it sort of recovers, but that gets worse with all the accumulated backlog - in fact throughput drops to a low ebb, and the test itself eventually fails, and times out, by the end, and the wifi link is essentially unusable until the queues drain...

 So we have a bit of a ways to go before we get to an algorithm that has some bite here, on wifi.
+Please note that *every* AP and chipset I've tested has similar bad behaviors today; we're trying to fix them - on iwl, mt72, ath9k, and ath10k, as fast as we figure out how.

 ## A baseline "good" result